FnSolo/Greyboxer/README.md

 Unity how to use:
 -
+1. Download the zip* (On the right press '+' to see other releases and press it then press "source.zip" to download the project, unzip project folder = same list as on GitHub)*
-1. Put the script anywhere in assets folder
+2. Put the script anywhere in assets folder
-2. Look upper - Tools - Simple Mesh Extruder
+3. In Unity look upper - Tools - Simple Mesh Extruder
-3. No grid, draw by hand, decrease your mouse DPI to 200 to achieve "mirrored" effect if needed.
+4. No grid, draw by hand, decrease your mouse DPI to 200 to achieve "mirrored" effect if needed.
-4. RMB undo last line (it can't redo it back)
+5. RMB undo last line (it can't redo it back)
-5. Close the and generate the shape by pressing first point or generate button
+6. Close the and generate the shape by pressing first point or generate button

 Blender screenshots:
 -